 I write professionally about the physical sciences, technology and society, energy, and history of science for national magazines, including profiles of people and places.
 I also write about adventure travel and history of exploration, and I photograph nature and weather.
 A growing share of my work is drafting or editing the text of brochures and reports for government agencies, universities, and other nonprofit organizations.
 Often I work with a professional designer of the organization's choice, but my work has also included photographing conferences and designing reports.

-Since June 2011, I have served as Senior Writer for the University of California High-Performance AstroComputing Center (UC-HiPACC). in 2012, I also was named a Contributing Editor for Sky & Telescope magazine; and since June 2012, I have edited ten reports and four factsheets for the Union of Concerned Scientists.
+From June 2011 through April 2015, I served as Senior Writer for the University of California High-Performance AstroComputing Center (UC-HiPACC). in 2012, I also was named a Contributing Editor for Sky & Telescope magazine; and since June 2012, I have edited 11 reports and six factsheets for the Union of Concerned Scientists.
 Previously, I was an editor for Scientific American and senior editor for IEEE Spectrum magazines in New York City, and a communications specialist for the Operational Effectiveness Practice of McKinsey & Co. in Cleveland, Ohio.
 My master's degree (in history of science) is from New York University, and my bachelor's (in history, with a physics minor) from the University of California at Santa Cruz.
 I've taught scientific and technical writing at both companies and universities, including at the graduate level at the Polytechnic University of New York in Brooklyn.